A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

-As long as there are enough collisions in the system, the sum of $\xi_i^2$ of each collision at any given time could be approximated by the sum of the time averaged value $\overline{\xi_i^2}$:
+For a soft-sphere system with large portion of elastic potential energy, there are a lot of collisions taking place in the system, so the sum of $\xi_i^2$ of each collision at any given time could be approximated by the sum of the time averaged value $\overline{\xi_i^2}$: